-The Awards Committee is responsible for ensuring that those nominated for receipt of College awards satisfy the nomination criteria.
+- is responsible for ensuring that those nominated for receipt of College awards satisfy the nomination criteria;

-The Awards Committee has a duty to ensure that recommendations made to the RACGP Board relating to College awards conform to the rules for those awards.
+- has a duty to ensure that recommendations made to the Board relating to College awards conform to the rules for those awards;

-The Committee shall adhere to the nomination procedures for College awards as set out in Section 5 of this policy.
+- must adhere to the nomination procedures for College awards as set out in section 5; and

-The Awards Committee members acknowledge that they are privy to confidential and sensitive information and deliberations and shall not make public comments in regards the awards, the outcomes and decisions of the Committee or the deliberations of the Committee.
+- must not make public comments disclosing any Confidential Information, especially in regard to the awards, the outcomes and decisions or deliberations of the Committee.

-The Awards Committee will have the power to make recommendations to the RACGP Board on the recipients of College awards.
+The Awards Committee has the power to make recommendations to the Board on the recipients of College awards.

 4.3 Composition and size